yasyars/gigih-final-project/README.md

    bundle install
    ```

 3. Add .env file with the .env.template structure.
 Adjust the variable field to your own environment.
 For local environment the DB_HOST could be 127.0.0.1 or localhost.
-Source the .env file for the env variables.
+The env automatically loaded with dotenv library but you can also source the .env file for the env variables with these command:

    ```
    source .env